 For maximum efficiency you should ensure your windows are closed and any potential heat loss areas like letterboxes, open chimneys or gaps in window frames are sealed.
 A poorly insulated home will mean your boiler has to work harder to keep you warm leading to higher heating bills and more wear and tear on the boiler itself which could lead to breakdowns.

-However often you carry out DIY checks, they’re no replacement for an annual boiler service by an OFTEC registered engineer.
+However often you carry out DIY checks, they're no replacement for an annual boiler service by an OFTEC registered engineer.
 Get a free quote for your next Grant boiler service from OFTEC engineers near you.